 d.
-Terms of repayment and interest rate for the year ended 31 March 2020
+Terms of repayment and interest rate for the year ended 31 March 2020 e.
+Reconciliation of liabilities arising from financing activities

 Cash Credit from Banks amounting to ₹ 329.96 lakh, carrying interest rate of 9.00% p.a. is repayable on demand.